thomascheng88/web_auto_framework/README.md

-# Web Automation Framework
+# Web Automation Framework Template

-This project contains the files for a simple python based bbd style test automation framework
+This project contains the files for a simple python based bbd style test automation framework template

 ## Introduction to the test script
 There is one test script:test_home_page.py.
 This script's purpose is to check objective